Nivekkb/SELF/SELF_DOCS/buyers/BUY-SELL-AGREEMENT-ESCROW.md

 This document is a template and should be reviewed by qualified legal counsel before use.
 It is not intended to provide legal advice or create a binding agreement without proper customization and professional review.

 **Important:** The escrow provisions, clawback mechanisms, and Values-First compliance requirements should be carefully evaluated for enforceability in your jurisdiction.
-Professional legal counsel specializing in intellectual property, technology transfer, and AI regulation is essential.
+Professional legal counsel specializing in intellectual property, commercial licensing, and AI regulation is essential.

 **Escrow Agent Selection:** The escrow agent should be a reputable, neutral third party such as a major law firm, professional escrow service, or financial institution with experience in intellectual property escrow arrangements.